satyambhatt5/interview/README.md

 5-Find the occurance in the bethout using count and counter and regex ?

 6-What is the list, dict string,tuple and it operation?

+7-What is largest value in the list?

+8-What is class and method and instance ?

+9-What is the inheritance and polymorphisam?

+10-What is the palaindrom ?

+11-